 Set of Superbands or Resistance Bands

 When personal space is limited, you need to get creative with your workouts.
-Septh says that superbands or resistance bands are great for a plethora of workouts.
+Septh says that superbands or resistance bands (these are our favorite) are great for a plethora of workouts.
 Plus, since they’re easily attached to bed frames or door handles, you can use them virtually anywhere.

 Set of Dumbbells

 When you don’t have time to make it to the gym to use weight machines, dumbbells will get the job done.
 Septh says that you can create a lot of great external resistance with superbands.